Skip to content

 How accurate is modern OCR?

 99%+ for clean printed text.
 Lower for handwriting, degraded documents, or unusual fonts.
-AI-based OCR significantly outperforms traditional methods.
+AI-based OCR outperforms traditional methods.

 Can OCR read handwriting?